Restore Lilac Way

 Lilac Way was a 12.5 mile ‘showcase’ section of Highway 100 in Minneapolis.
-Built in in the 1930s during the Great Depression, the seven roadside parks with quirky beehive-shaped fireplaces and big Fred Flintstone-like stone picnic tables.
+Built in in the 1930s during the Great Depression, the seven roadside parks had quirky beehive-shaped fireplaces and big Fred Flintstone-like stone picnic tables.
 It was one of the biggest WPA project in the Minnesota.

-With more than 30 pages, hundreds of photos, tons of history, plus maps and videos, restorelilacway.com brings that history to life.
+With more than 55 pages, 40 photo albums, plus tons of history, maps and videos, restorelilacway.com brings history to life.
 Designed and edited for smooth readability on every device, visitors can quickly learn about this project built during the Great Depression.

 Creative and technology services included: